umaritimus/mssql/README.md

 * It has been tested with `Microsoft SQL Server 2017` and `Microsoft SQL Server 2019`
 * Linked servers are only implemented for SQL Servers
 * FCI and AG high availability configurations have not been fully implemented or tested.

-## Upcoming features

-* Startup Parameters and Trace Flags
-* Hide sensitive data at `--debug --trace --verbose` (or not, since it may be useful for debugging)

 ## Development